Eligibility for survivors' benefits

 • did not receive a retirement pension or a disability pension under the Québec Pension Plan or the Canada Pension Plan.

 The amount of the death benefit is equal to the contributions made, up to a maximum of $2500.
+The estimate of the death benefit is indicated on the deceased contributor's Statement of Participation.

 What is the contributory period?

-• the month preceding the one during which payment of a retirement pension under the Québec Pension Plan began
+• the month preceding the one during which payment of a retirement pension under the Québec Pension Plan began;

-• the month of his or her 72nd birthday
+• the month of his or her 72nd birthday;

 • the month of his or her death.

-• months during which the contributor received a disability pension under the Québec Pension Plan or the Canada Pension Plan or an unreduced income replacement indemnity from the Commission des normes, de l'équité, de la santé et de la sécurité du travail (CNESST)
+• an unreduced income replacement indemnity from the Commission des normes, de l'équité, de la santé et de la sécurité du travail (CNESST);

 Other eligible contributions